 Invaders and foreign visitors have been coming into Egypt for literally thousands of years and carting off its antiquities, and Egyptian, Greek, Roman, Persian, Arab, and Ottoman invaders and rulers have also been recycling materials from ancient monuments and treasures throughout that whole period too, in other words breaking down other rulers’ monuments, temples, palaces, and tombs to use the precious materials for their own purposes.

 So back to the 18th century.
 Imagine you’re a wealthy European aristocrat and you’re doing an adventurous tour around the Mediterranean, and you see all this neat ancient stuff in Egypt just lying around all over everywhere still.
-Local Egyptians would gladly sell you ancient artifacts they dug up, or if you stumbled across any yourself you could just stuff it in your suit case and take it back to Europe with you.
+Local Egyptians would gladly sell you ancient artifacts they dug up, or if you stumbled across any yourself you could just stuff them in your suitcase and take it back to Europe with you.
 No one was there to stop you and both Egyptians and foreigners availed themselves liberally of this opportune situation.

 Well, in 1798 Napoleon and the French march into town and kind of just hang out for about three years.
 But their extended visit turned out to be quite fruitful for Egypt, or at least for Egyptology.